-Avance Nerve Graft and Avive Soft Tissue Membrane are processed in the United States by Axogen at its processing facility in Dayton, Ohio.
-Axoguard Nerve Cap is manufactured by Cook Biotech in the United States for sale by Axogen and Axoguard Nerve Connector and Axoguard Nerve Protector are manufactured in the United States by Cook Biotech and are distributed worldwide exclusively by Axogen.
-The Axotouch Two Point Discriminator is contract manufactured by Viron Technologies, LLC (doing business as Cybernetics Research Laboratories) ("CLR") Tucson, Arizona.
-CRL supplies the Axotouch unpackaged and they are packaged at Axogen's distribution facility in Burleson, Texas.
-Axogen maintains its corporate offices in Alachua, Florida and is the parent company of its wholly owned operating subsidiaries, AC, APC and Axogen Europe GmbH.
+Avance Nerve Graft and Avive Soft Tissue Membrane are processed in the U.S. by Axogen pursuant to a License and Services Agreement, as amended, (the "CTS Agreement') with Community Blood Center (doing business as Community Tissue Services) ("CTS") at the CTS processing facility in Dayton, Ohio.
+The Axoguard product line is manufactured by Cook Biotech Incorporated ("Cook Biotech"), in West Lafayette, Indiana.
+The Axotouch Two-Point Discriminator is contract manufactured by Viron Technologies, LLC (doing business as Cybernetics Research Laboratories) ("CRL") in Tucson, Arizona.
+CRL supplies the Axotouch Two-Point Discriminator unpackaged, and they are packaged at Axogen's distribution facility in Burleson, Texas.